 You have to be seriously into the history of London to enjoy this place.
-Try the Museum of London first (for the city's history) and then this one after (for the river's history), because it concentrates on the docks.
-Most of the historic wharves and warehouses around Canary Wharf have long since been bombed and demolished and replaced with skyscrapers and impossibly expensive flats, but they've saved one of the old Georgian sugar stores to tell its story.
+Try the Museum of London first (for the city's history) and then this one for the river's history, because it concentrates on the docks.
+Most of the historic wharves around Canary Wharf have long since been bombed and demolished and replaced with skyscrapers and impossibly expensive flats, but they've saved one of the old Georgian sugar stores to tell its story.

 Then you learn about shipbuilding and wander into a life-size mock up of a quay -- a street scene straight from the 18th-century complete with lantern-lit shops, a custom house, counting house, and a stack of barrels piled up against the wall.

-Then comes the East India Company and the British Empire and the inevitable hairshirt about slavery which I always skip straight past.
-I know it was a terrible tragedy and a travesty and all of that, but it's like being beaten over the head with a history book.
-The British Empire did actually do some good as well, believe it or not, but all we ever hear about is slavery (something that the traders had in common with practically every empire that ever existed, from the Romans up to the Third Reich).
-They’ve even set up a comment wall where we can apologise on our ancestors behalf!
+Then comes the East India Company, British Empire, and the inevitable hairshirt about slavery.
+To be honest my eyes always glaze over when it comes to stuff about slavery because it feels like I’m being preached to.
+I know it was a terrible tragedy and a travesty and all of that, but the British Empire did actually do some good as well, believe it or not, but all we ever hear about is its sins.
+They’ve even set up a comment wall where we can apologise on our ancestors’ behalf!
 Maybe they should set up a bucket of rocks and stocks so we Brits can take turns sitting in it.

 Fortunately it cheers up after that with some great paintings of the docks being built.
 You can see them bristling with ships and it looks like a regatta, or the King's coronation parade -- but this was just a typical working day back then.
 Imagine the docks filled with sailing ships and warships these days, three deep, four deep, all the way from Greenwich to Tower Bridge.
 What a spectacle that would be!